AdobeDocs/commerce-cloud-tools/README.md

 This site contains the latest Adobe Commerce and Magento Open Source developer documentation for ongoing releases of Commerce Cloud Tools, including:

-- **Cloud Docker**—For the Cloud Docker for Commerce source code, see the [magento-cloud-docker](https://github.com/magento/magento-cloud-docker) repository.
+- **Cloud Docker for Commerce**—For the Cloud Docker for Commerce source code, see the [magento-cloud-docker](https://github.com/magento/magento-cloud-docker) repository.

 ## Contributors